jacob-horton/personal-website/content/posts/2025/11-07-creating-a-language.md

 For example, TypeScript is transpiled to JavaScript, which allows it to benefit from the existing support and optimisations of JavaScript on all modern browsers.

-The downside of this is that we are heavily tied to the language and ecosystem of the language that we are transpiling to (the target language).
+The downside of this is that we are heavily tied to the features and ecosystem of the language that we are transpiling to (the target language).
 It is still possible to add new features, but they must map to features in the target language, which can restrict what is possible or lead to inefficient code.

 #### Comparison